2021 COVID-19 RESPONSE – FAQ

 We are always happy to take feedback and answer questions as to where we stand at any given time.
 Please do not hesitate to reach out if you have questions or suggestions or would like to discuss any COVID-related issue.

 At this point, we are planning for a mostly closed campus, meaning campers and staff would remain in camp for the summer.
 Restricting the flow of people in and out of camp is the simplest way to ensure a COVID-free camp.
-We may revisit this on a limited basis depending on virus prevalence, staff vaccination status, additional science on whether vaccinated people can still transmit the virus, and other factors.
+We may revisit this on a limited basis depending on virus prevalence, staff and camper vaccination status, additional science on whether vaccinated people can still transmit the virus, and other factors.
 We also may look into “bubble” outings, where groups of staff and/or campers can leave camp in a “bubble” environment.

 Regardless of whether staff or campers are permitted to leave camp, some limited outsiders will need to be admitted to the camp grounds, e.g. for deliveries and maintenance.
 We plan strict safety measures for such outsiders, including requiring masks for all non-camp personnel at all times, as well as all camp personnel who interact with non-camp personnel.

 Yes, our plan is to run every advertised session of camp.
 We strongly believe we can execute that plan and will do everything possible to make that plan happen.
 Should we need to adapt or adjust for the safety of all involved, we will let you know as soon as possible to help you plan.

 We are planning for a COVID-free summer.
 However, if an individual at camp tests positive, that will not end camp.
 If a camper tests positive, we will notify the camper’s parents/guardian and work with them to determine whether the camper will stay at camp.
 We are working on procedures to ensure that if camp has a positive COVID test or tests, we can isolate the individual(s), either on or off camp grounds, and work with our medical staff and the camper’s doctor to ensure both the health of the camper and that we do not have an outbreak.